Looking Forward. Looking Up. Living Your Best Life.

 Are you carrying extra weight?

-How will you spend these next two weeks of 2016?
+How will you spend these next few weeks of 2017?
 Will you carry on doing the things that you know aren’t the best?
 Will you join the masses and put off starting a new routine or implementing a better habit until January 1?

 Might I recommend starting a new tradition?